Skip to main content

 This document also links to other documents.
 Those documents are non-normative, except for when we link to the Java Language Specification to defer to its rules.

-Relationship between this spec and JLS
+Relationship between this spec and the JLS

 When a rule in this spec refers to any concept that is defined in this spec (for example, substitution or containment), apply this spec's definition (as opposed to other definitions, such as the ones in the Java Language Specification (JLS)).